 - then the truthfulness and authority Scripture cannot be fully affirmed.

-Second, I’ve used a variable “D” instead of “the earth is 6,000 years old” because I want to make the point that the way Mohler states his argument, it makes absolutely no difference what “D” is.
+Second, I’ve used a variable “D” instead of “the earth is 6,000 years old” because Mohler states his argument in such a way that it makes absolutely no difference what “D” is.
 Is “D” a doctrine that is central to orthodoxy?
 For example does it have something to do with the Trinity or the divinity of Christ or salvation?
 Or is it instead a doctrine that is peripheral to the central message of Scripture?
-Is it a doctrine that the church derived through careful study of Scripture or is it the result of widely held but incorrect beliefs?
-According to the way he states his point, the only important factors are the degree of consensus and the length of time the doctrine is held.
-That means that you could take any church doctrine whatsoever, no matter how peripheral or central and insert that as “D” into this argument and no matter what “D” is, I should feel the burden to go all in with my truthfulness and authority chips.
+Is it a doctrine that the church derived through careful study of Scripture or is it the result of widely held but examined assumptions?
+According to the way he states his point, the only important factors in statement 1 above are the ubiquity and duration of consensus.
+If the view has been held by all the church all the time then it meets the criteria.
+That means you could take any church doctrine whatsoever, no matter how peripheral or central and insert that as “D” into this argument and I should feel the burden to go all in with my truthfulness and authority chips just so long as a majority of the church has held this view for a very long time.
 Is that really what a reasonable person should do?
-Is that really what Mohler means?

 Let “D” Equal the Geocentric Model of the Universe

-It seems to me that the geocentric model is a pretty clear historical parallel to the age of the universe debate and as such it demonstrates that Mohler himself would not be willing to put his money where his rhetoric is.
+It seems to me that the geocentric model (the idea that the earth is the center of the universe) is a pretty clear historical parallel to the age of the universe debate and as such it demonstrates that Mohler himself would not be willing to put his money where his rhetoric is.

-The overwhelming consensus of the church for 1,600 of 1,700 years of its existence was the geocentric model of the universe.
-Let’s say “the geocentric model of the universe” is “D.” Now, since the geocentric model of the universe has been shown to be false, then, according to Mohler’s logic, this seriously endangers the clarity of Scripture because this new “D” meets the same criterion of consensus and duration that Mohler requires.
+Let’s say “the geocentric model of the universe” is “D.” The overwhelming consensus of the church for 1,600 of 1,700 years of its existence was the geocentric model of the universe.
+As such it meets both of Mohler’s criteria for ubiquity and duration of belief in the doctrine.
+And yet Mohler himself would agree that “D” is false.
+By his own logic, Mohler would have to agree that statement 1 from above is true and so is statement 2.
+Therefore, he must conclude has been shown to be false. , then, according to Mohler’s logic, this seriously endangers the truthfulness and authority of Scripture because this new “D” meets the same criterion of consensus and duration that Mohler requires.
 And yet it doesn’t seem to me that this historical fact has done any damage at all to Mohler’s view of the truthfulness and authority of Scripture.
 If it had, it wouldn’t be a part of his concern now.
 So apparently it does matter to Mohler how central the issue is to orthodox Christian doctrine and so he probably does not mean to state this argument as strongly as it appears.